dreadpiratebrown/dungeon-divers/README.md

 - Treasures - fix articles; reduce encounters
 - Add scroll of return to possible treasures or create traveling merchant encounter?
 - More traveling text
 - Is there a story?
 What else to do besides fight monsters?
 Quests?
+SEE GAMEPLAY REVISION BELOW
 - Player customization - validation
 - Bestiary
 - Treasure maps